arvindr21/slush-bootstrap/README.md

 ## Features

 * All bootstrap templates are integrated with the scaffolded project.
 All you need to do is pull the required template from ```dev/templates``` folder and use it.
-* Build process runs a cssmin, jsmin, imagemin and copies the required files to ```/build``` folder
+* Watch task with csslint, jslint and stylesheet compiling.
-* The build task uses [useref](https://www.npmjs.org/package/gulp-useref) which makes building projects easy.
+* Build process runs a cssmin, jsmin, imagemin and copies the required files to ```/build``` folder.
+The build task uses [useref](https://www.npmjs.org/package/gulp-useref), if needed you can inject your own styles and scripts.

 ## Usage